 On 11 May, the AEMC announced that the planned implementation of a five-minute settlement rule would be delayed due to concerns regarding energy security caused by the COVID-19 pandemic.
 This rule would align operational dispatch and financial settlements at five minutes, rather than the current 30 minutes.
-This rule change was likely to benefit renewable generators with installed battery capacity.
+The AEMO requested a delay of 12 months in this rule change, to allow operators to focus on the ongoing supply of electricity as an essential service.
+However, in July 2020, the AEMC announced the rule change would come into being from 1 October 2020, and will likely benefit renewable generators with installed battery capacity.